 Certain medications, such as birth control pills

-Smoking, cancer, recent surgery, or pregnancy
+Smoking, cancer, recent surgery (especially orthopedic procedures involving the hips or knees), or pregnancy

 To reduce your risk of developing a pulmonary embolism, you can take the following steps: